scritcash/scrit-whitepaper/scrit-whitepaper.md

 output DBC signatures.
 Furthermore, transactions must fulfill conditions defined in the ACS referenced by the input DBCs.

-Transactions consist of two blocks: A global set of input parameters and a mint local set of input parameters.
+Transactions consist of three blocks: A global set of input parameters, a global list of user signatures, and a mint local set of input parameters.

 The global set of input parameters is sent to all mints and contains the following (see Figure 1):